3 Essential Habits of Customer-Driven Product Teams

 - The feedback can be scale over time to boost user engagement and revenues.

-When you say yes, the roadmap should be reviewed regularly — for example, quarterly — to make sure that changes are still in line with long-term product vision and customer goals.
+When you say yes, the roadmap should be reviewed regularly — for example, quarterly — to make sure that changes are still in line with your long-term product vision and customer goals.

 Key takeaway: Product roadmaps are guides but they aren’t meant to be fixed.
 When you map out the path your product will take there will be specific steps to take.
 However, it should leave room for to “respond to shifts in the competitive landscape” and incorporate some user feedback.